Y.M.C.A. (song): History

-Composition and background

 Lyrical content

 Taken at face value, the song's lyrics extol the virtues of the Young Men's Christian Association (YMCA).
 However, according to some in the gay culture, the song was implicitly understood as celebrating YMCA's reputation as a popular cruising and hookup spot, particularly for the younger men to whom it was addressed.
 The initial goal of Village People producers Morali and Belolo was to attract disco's gay audience by featuring popular gay fantasy in their music.
 Although co-creator Morali was gay and the group was initially intended to target gay men, the group became more popular and more mainstream over time.

-Willis has maintained that he did not write "Y.M.C.A." as a gay anthem, and that lyrics such as "hang[ing] out with all the boys" was "simply 1970s Black slang for Black guys hanging out together for sports, gambling or whatever".
-However, Willis has often acknowledged his fondness for double entendre.
+Willis maintained that he did not write "Y.M.C.A." as a gay anthem, and that lyrics such as "hang[ing] out with all the boys" was "simply 1970s Black slang for Black guys hanging out together for sports, gambling or whatever".
+However, Willis often acknowledged his fondness for double entendre.

 In 2024, Willis reiterated his denial that "Y.M.C.A." was written as a gay anthem, that people needed to "get their minds out of the gutter", that the "false assumptions were damaging to the song", and further said, "my wife will start suing each and every news organization that falsely refers to Y.M.C.A. [as] a gay anthem".
 Willis also added that "I don't mind that gays think of YMCA as their anthem."

-While describing his love for the song, U.S. president Donald Trump said, "They call it the gay national anthem.
+While describing his love for the song, U.S. President Donald Trump said, "They call it the gay national anthem.
 'Y.M.C.A.' gets people up and it gets them moving."

 In an article for Gothamist, writer Abbey White states the atmosphere of the YMCA was "more complicated than the lyrics portray, with gay culture and working-class workouts coexisting in a single communal space", creating "a mix of white-collar and blue-collar residents, along with retired seniors and veterans", with about half of the residents being gay.
 While the song gives the impression that YMCA's single-room occupancy (SRO) units in the 1970s had a party atmosphere, Paul Groth states that YMCA SROs actually had "more supervision of your social life — a kind of management as to how you behaved ... [than] in a commercial rooming house, which mostly wanted to make sure the rooms were rented", without monitoring who you brought to your room.